 (b) Passengers must affix their name to their Checked Baggage.

-(c) As far as possible, Checked Baggage will be carried in the same aircraft as the Passenger unless, for operating or security/safety reasons, the Carrier decides that it will be carried on another flight.
+(c) In as far as possible, Checked Baggage will be carried in the same aircraft as the Passenger unless, for operating or security/safety reasons, the Carrier decides that it will be carried on another flight.
 In this case, the Carrier will deliver the Baggage to the Passenger at the airport of their final destination.

 (d) It is the Passengers' responsibility to ensure that the contents of their Baggage is suitably packaged and protected, in particular for fragile objects (especially musical instruments and valuables).